nezhahq/nezhahq.github.io/docs/en_US/guide/nat.md

 2. Click the "Add" button and provide the following required details:
    - **Name**: Assign a custom name to this traversal setup, for example, `OpenWrt Login Page`.
    - **Agent ID**: Input the ID of the Agent for which traversal is needed.
-   - **Internal Service Address**: Specify the internal service address that requires traversal, in the `IP:port` format, such as `127.0.0.1:80`.
+   - **Local service**: Specify the internal service address that requires traversal, in the `IP:port` format, such as `127.0.0.1:80`.
-   - **Domain Name**: Enter the previously configured public domain name, like `service-1.example.com`.
+   - **Bind hostname**: Enter the previously configured public domain name, such as `service-1.example.com`.
+If a non-standard port is used by Dashboard (e.g. default `8008`), be sure to include it as well.
 3. After filling in the details, click the "Add" button and wait for the traversal setup to activate.
 4. Test the configuration by accessing `http://service-1.example.com` to ensure the internal service on the Agent is successfully accessible.